putitsimply/christian-bible-explained/daniel.md

 * Staying loyal to one’s beliefs can be costly, but the stories highlight courage under pressure.
 * Empires and rulers look powerful, but the book keeps reminding readers that power changes and does not last.
 * The visions use symbols to express hope that injustice and cruelty will not win forever.

+Daniel has been read in many different ways, but the book’s overall message is to keep courage and hope in hard times.

 [^gl_exile]: Being forced to live away from one’s homeland. ([Glossary](glossary.md#exile))